How to Estimate Fees When Event Planning

 Percentage of Expenses

-When you want to keep things simple and not have to worry about billable hours, pricing by the percentage is a good way to do that.
-With this option, you simply establish a price based on a specified percentage of the total event budget.
+When you want to keep things simple and not have to worry about billable hours, pricing by percentages can be a good way to monetize your hard work.
+With this option, you simply establish a price based on a specified percentage of the total event budget, which can often be more digestible to the client and more lucrative for yourself.

-The typical range here is between 15% and 35%, but that will vary based on what you are able to negotiate with your client.
+The typical range is between 15 percent and 35 percent, but that will vary based on what you are able to negotiate with your client.
 Obviously, there are some advantages and disadvantages to this type of fee schedule.
 The fee by percentage option can be highly profitable if you do not spend a lot of time on an event.
 Conversely, you can end up really selling yourself short if you spend a lot of hours on a small budget event.

 The pricing by commission rate is another option to consider.
 With this option, you will need to negotiate a discount from all of the various service providers.
-Keep in mind that it usually is not good business practice to also charge your event planning clients using an alternative form of billing in an effort to 'double dip.'
+Keep in mind that it usually is not good business practice to also charge your event planning clients using an alternative form of billing, but with the right project, it can make a great deal of sense.

 Flat Project Fee